nmoschkin/kucoin-pnl/README.md

 # KuCoin Futures PNL Calculator

-A simple Profit-and-Loss calculator that uses the exported __PNL History.csv__ files from KuCoin Futures.
+A simple Profit-and-Loss calculator that uses the exported __PNL History.csv__ files from KuCoin Futures written in Windws Forms (.NET Core 5.0).

 You can load as many PNL History files as you want, and it will skip duplicates.